vsouza/awesome-ios/README.md

 * [Presentr](https://github.com/IcaliaLabs/Presentr) - Wrapper for custom ViewController presentations in iOS 8+ :large_orange_diamond:
 * [PopupDialog](https://github.com/Orderella/PopupDialog) - A simple, customizable popup dialog for iOS written in Swift.
 Replaces UIAlertControllers alert style. :large_orange_diamond:
 * [KCSelectionDialog](https://github.com/kciter/KCSelectionDialog) - Simple selection dialog. :large_orange_diamond:
+* [TopAlert](https://github.com/roycms/TopAlert) - TopAlert Is the effect of a tip at the top of the page code, can be easily integrated into your project.

 #### Pull to Refresh
 * [DGElasticPullToRefresh](https://github.com/gontovnik/DGElasticPullToRefresh) - Elastic pull to refresh for iOS developed in Swift :large_orange_diamond: